Anna-Maria Shatokhin: Junior

 Anna-Maria debuted nationally in 2017 when she competed in the national finals of individual rhythmic gymnastics, ending 7th in the All-Around, 5th with clubs and won bronze in free hands.
 A year later she was 6th with ball, 5th with hoop and the All-Around.

 She participated in the pre junior category at the 2019 German championships, being 3th in the All-Around, 6th with ribbon, 4th with clubs and won silver in free hands.
-In 2020 she took part in the selection for the junior European Championships in Kyiv, in the end the German delegation did not take part because of the COVID-19 pandemic, she was 7th in the All-Around.
-In 2021 Shatokhin was part of the German junior group that competed at the European Championships in Varna, they were 13th in the All-Around, 11th with 5 balls and 16th with 5 ribbons.
+In 2020, she took part in the selection for the Junior European Championships in Kyiv, Ukraine, but in the end the German delegation did not take part because of the COVID-19 pandemic, she was 7th in the All-Around.

+In 2021, Shatokhin was part of the German junior group that competed at the European Championships in Varna, Bulgaria.
+They placed 13th in the All-Around, 11th with 5 balls and 16th with 5 ribbons.

-In 2022 she competed in the first national qualifier for the European Championships in Tel Aviv, she was 2nd in the All-Around behind Lada Pusch.
+In 2022, she competed in the first national qualifier for the European Championships in Tel Aviv, Israel.
+She was 2nd in the all-around behind Lada Pusch.
 In April at the second event she topped the All-Around before Pusch and Viktoria Steinfeld.
 She then won the under 15 qualification for the German Championships.
-On 28 May Anna-Maria won bronze at nationals behind Niki Gotschewa and Mia Sophie Lietke, the next day she won bronze with ball, silver with clubs and ribbon and gold with hoop.
-In June she represented Germany at the European Championships along Pusch, they were 6th in teams, Shatokhin competed with clubs and ribbon ending 9th and 4th.
+On 28 May, Anna-Maria won bronze at National Championship behind Niki Gotschewa and Mia Sophie Lietke.
+The next day she won bronze with ball, silver with clubs and ribbon and gold with hoop.
+In June, she represented Germany at the European Championships alongside Lada Pusch.
+They were 6th in teams, Shatokhin competed with clubs and ribbon ending 9th and 4th.